fasten-project/pypi-tools/cg-generator/README.md

         <comma_separated_servers> <consumer_group> <sleep_timeout>
 ```

+The list of parameters are:
+- `<input_topic>`: The kafka topic from which PyPI packaging information
+  will be consumed.
+- `<cg_topic>`: The kafka topic into which the producer will store call graphs.
+- `<error_topic>`: The kafka topic into which the producer will store call
+  graph generation errors.
+- `<comma_separated_servers>`: The list of kafka servers in use, separated by
+  commas.
+- `<consumer_group>`: The group into which the consumer is assigned.
+- `<sleep_timeout>`: How long will the consumer sleep before trying to consume
+  new data.

 Testing
 -------

-Make sure kafka is downloaded and switch to its directory.
+Make sure kafka is downloaded and switch to its installation directory.

 ```
 # Start server
 bin/zookeeper-server-start.sh config/zookeeper.properties &